-22. The Committee notes with concern that awareness of the principles and rights enshrined in the Convention and of the obligations the States parties incur with its ratification seems to be insufficiently developed, particularly in the governments of the Länder.

-23. The Committee recommends the State party, on the Federal level and particularly on the level of the Länder, institute, in close consultation with and the active participation of organizations of persons with disabilities, awareness-raising programs on the principles and rights enshrined in the Convention, the obligations incurred by the State party, including the Länder, and on the specific import of the present recommendations, directed to all persons holding political and judicial office, for government employees, and for medical personnel.

-24. While the Committee recognizes women's rights to reproductive autonomy, it expresses concern that 97 (1) 2. of the Criminal Code accepts the "serious risk that the child will be mentally or physically seriously damaged" as a specific ground for abortion.

-25. The Committee recommends that the State party define the permissible grounds for an abortion without reference to the child's impairments.
+- 23. The Committee notes with concern that awareness of the principles and rights enshrined in the Convention and of the obligations of States parties under the Convention seems to be insufficiently developed, in particularly in the governments of the Länder. - 24.
+The Committee recommends that the State party, at the federal level and in particular at the Länder level, institute, in close consultation with and the active participation of organizations of persons with disabilities, awareness-raising programmes on the principles and rights enshrined in the Convention, the obligations incurred by the State party, including the Länder, and the specific importance of the present recommendations.
+Such programmes should be directed at all persons holding political and judicial office, government employees and medical personnel. - 25.
+While the Committee recognizes women's rights to reproductive autonomy, it expresses concern that section 97 (1) (2) of the Criminal Code establishes a "serious risk that the child will be mentally or physically seriously damaged" as a specific ground for abortion. - 26.
+The Committee recommends that the State party define the permissible grounds for an abortion without reference to impairments.